MarioChC/astro-containers/README.md

 # Run the analysis with starlight and the config files
 docker exec <container_id> /home/starlight/STARLIGHTv04/bash_script.sh

+# The output files will be stored in your computer in the "astro-containers/starlight/shared_directory/output directory"

 # Adjust your data files and execute it as you need.
 ```